 Businesses, teams, commercial products

-Reminder: Pro features and official binaries are proprietary and require a commercial license for any use beyond personal evaluation.
-Visibility of source code does not imply GPL rights unless explicitly licensed.
+Pro features and official binaries are proprietary and need a commercial license for anything beyond personal evaluation.
+Seeing the source code does not grant GPL rights unless a file is explicitly licensed that way.

 Contributing